CoVital-Project/pulse-ox-data-collection-web-service/README.md

 Backend developers: see the dev sandbox server at https://pulseox-sandbox.herokuapp.com

+*ALL `master` builds on github automatically deploy to the sandbox. @dpritchett or @haggy can click a button to promote sandbox releases to staging.
+Let us know if this flow needs adjustment!

 ### Accessing heroku as a developer/operator
 Contact @dpritchett to be added to the [CoVital Heroku team](https://dashboard.heroku.com/teams/covital/apps) for managing our deployments.